GabrielKuz/AegisUploaderV3/CLI-INSTRUCTIONS.md

 # UploaderV3 CLI

 A command-line interface for interacting with UploaderV3.
+To use, download `uploaderV3-cli.py` and add it to your working directory or PATH.

 ## Authentication